FITNESS-Research-Lab/FIWARE_SecurityTestbed/readme.md

 ## License
-This project is licensed under the [GPL-3.0].
 You are welcome to utilize and share this repository.
 If you find this repository valuable for your research, please consider referencing the following paper, which incorporates insights from this testbed:

 [COPPOLINO, Luigi, et al. "Building Cyber-Resilient Smart Grids with Digital Twins and Data Spaces."
 Applied Sciences, 2023, 13.24: 13060.]